Help keep your pet healthy and happy – at home or abroad.

 - Can you visit the place in person so you can get a feel for it?
 Could you arrange a trial day for your pet?

 - How much time do the staff spend with your pet each day, for example grooming or walking?

 - Are there any discounts or offers available if you have more than one pet?

 Whether you decide to take your pet with you or leave it at home, proper preparation will go a long way.

 Before you head off on your travels, check your pet’s immunisations are up to date, its claws are trimmed and its coat is washed and clipped.

-Checklist for your pet sitter, kennel or cattery
+Checklist for your pet sitter or boarding accommodation

-If you're leaving your pet behind, make sure the kennel, cattery or person looking after your four-legged friend has the following:
+If you're leaving your pet behind, make sure the boarding accommodation or person looking after your four-legged friend has the following: